NateRickard/Plugin.AudioRecorder/README.md

 **NOTE:** Since the WAV header is written after recording, once the audio length is known, the provided `Stream` data will contain the PCM audio data only and will **not** contain a WAV header.
 If your use case requires a WAV header, you can call `AudioFunctions.WriteWaveHeader (Stream stream, int channelCount, int sampleRate, int bitsPerSample)`, which will write a WAV header to the stream with an unknown length.

+Since `GetAudioFileStream ()` will return a `Stream` that is also being populated concurrently, it can be useful to know when the recording is complete - the `Stream` will continue to grow!
+This can be accomplished with either the [Event-based API](### Event-based API) or the [Task-based API](### Task-based API) (which is often more useful).

-An example of this type of concurrent writing and reading of the audio data is shown in the sample accompanying the [Xamarin.Cognitive.Speech](https://github.com/NateRickard/Xamarin.Cognitive.BingSpeech) library.
+An example of the Task-based API and concurrent writing and reading of the audio data is shown in the sample accompanying the [Xamarin.Cognitive.Speech](https://github.com/NateRickard/Xamarin.Cognitive.BingSpeech) library.
+This speech client will stream audio data to the server until the `AudioRecordTask` completes, signaling that the recording is finished.

 ## Properties & Settings